matthijsknigge/mendelianrandomization/README.md

 ---

 The package also contains test data for doing a basic Mendelian Randomization analysis.
 The first step is to read the data.
 For this analysis we want to infer causality between an exposure and outcome.
-In this setup the exposure is Celiac Disease, and the outcome is High-density-lipoproteÃ¯ne (HDL).
+In this setup the exposure is Celiac Disease, and the outcome is High-density-lipoproteïne (HDL).

 ```
 # the exposure